1960s Senior Style Desk Lamp

 Designer: To be appraised, inspired by a Jo Hammerborg design.

 Other versions: This 1960s Senior style desk lamp exists with a single shade in white and black.
 Probably also made in several other colours.
 This lamp is always for sale as a Fog & Morup lamp designed by Jo Hammerborg, but it is not.
 Many variations exists of this table lamp, also sold with a normal round lampshade.
-These lamps were also made with a flat round chrome base.
+These lamps were also made with a flat round black or chrome base and a ribbed rod.

 The original Senior table lamp has a glass (double) shade and is made in green or lilac and white and is 45 cm high and 33 cm wide.
 Just a little bit bigger than this one (example of this beauty below).